Where are the best places in the state of New York?

 Otherwise, buckle up for a ride down good living lane with North Hills at the end of the cul-de-sac.

-Additionally, the unemployment rate in Floral Park is the 40th lowest in New York and the median income is the 28th highest in the state.
+Additionally, the unemployment rate is the 40th lowest in the state. and the crime rates are some of the lowest in Empire State.